userTogrul/opengl-chess-demo/README.md

 # OpenGL Chess game
-This project includes fundamental functionalities and figure designs for chess players.
+This project only includes fundamental functionalities and figure designs for chess players.